daaa57150/QDScraper/README.md

 - Knows mame rom names => it will perform searches using the real name of the game

 ## What it does not
-- It can't be right 100% of the time, you'll need to check if it found the right games:
+- It can't be right 100% of the time, you'll need to check if it found the right games, see [Some games are wrong](#some-games-are-wrong)
-	- Look at the images
-	- Check the entry in the xml file there are clues, especially the name of the game on the API side

 - It doesn't scan subfolders, except for the particular case of scummvm games